 There are Chinese herbal formulae that back this up.
 But you'll need to keep taking them for a while.

 This syndrome seldom comes or goes overnight.
 When yin resources are depleted they take time to replace.

 What can YOU do about it?

 - Avoid the environment or conditions that produced or can exacerbate it.

 - Adjust you dietary habits to support your stomach and digestion to produce more of the Yin fluids you need - mainly this means taking more time over food, both in preparation and in consumption, and living in a more leisurely way.

 - Just drinking lots of water won't be enough.
-You have to change the way your body works, which can take time.
+You have to change the way your body works, which can take time and good treatment.
 But adequate fluid intake is important.
 However, according to Chinese medical theory, drinking too much water can weaken your Kidney energy, leading to other problems.

 - Stop talking or shouting so much!
 Even singing may be a problem if your condition is far gone.